Back to - Non-Medical Help | Work for us

-- Specialist mentors provide highly specialist, specifically tailored, one to one support which helps students address the barriers to learning
+- SM:MHs provide highly specialist, specifically tailored, one-to-one support which helps students address the barriers to learning

 - The support can include helping students with a range of issues.
 For example, coping with anxiety and stress situations, how to deal with concentration difficulties, time management, prioritising workload and creating a suitable work-life balance.

-- The Specialist Mentor role is there to help students recognise the barriers to learning they may have and support them in developing strategies to address these barriers.
+- The SM:MHs are there to help students recognise the barriers to learning they may have and support them in developing strategies to address these barriers.

 The successful applicant will possess the following qualities

-- Substantial knowledge and experience of working with adults with mental health conditions.
+- Substantial knowledge and experience in working with adults with mental health conditions.

-- Specialist Mentors should not act as advocates or counsellors.
+- SM:MHs should not act as advocates or counsellors.

 The successful applicant must have the relevant qualifications and hold the current memberships.